matschik/freebox/README.md

 var Freebox = require('freebox-sdk-js');

 // You will have to complete the missing fields
-// Check your console for the first login var config = {
+// Check your console while doing the first login var config = {
   "app": {
     "app_id": "fbx.my-browser-app-example",